Daniel-KM/Omeka-S-module-DynamicItemSets/README.md

 request.

-Warning: items that are manually attached to the item set will be automatically detached if they are not in the results of the request.
+Warning: items that are manually attached to the item set will be automatically detached if they are no more in the results of the request.

 There is no difference between dynamic item sets and others.
 So, it may be useful to use a specific resource model or to add a property with a boolean (module [Data Type Rdf]) to identify and to use them more easily.

-Dynamic item sets can be identified via the advanced search with the "Is dynamic" radio button or by adding `is_dynamic=1` in the url (https://example.org/admin/item-set?is_dynamic=1) or exclude them with `is_dynamic=0`.
+Anyway, dynamic item sets can be identified via the advanced search with the "Is dynamic" radio button or by adding `is_dynamic=1` in the url (https://example.org/admin/item-set?is_dynamic=1) or exclude them with `is_dynamic=0`.

 When the request is removed, the item set become a static one and existing items